The Ins and Outs of Your Scope of Work

 A professional SOW often comes in spreadsheet form, with different sections dedicated to the various portions of your rehab or construction plan, with the ultimate costs to flip a house being summed together.
 If done correctly, the SOW will outline every single detail of an upcoming project and the materials to be used.
 Your SOW has many purposes:

 - It helps you and your lender accurately estimate the After Repair Value (ARV) of the property

 - It supports expectation alignment with your lender or any co-investors

 - It's a guide for your contractors to help keep the project on time and on budget

-A scope of work will help you manage and document the various steps of your construction project:
+- It helps you manage and document the various steps of your construction project

-Project overview: A detailed description of the goals of the construction project, the work that is going to be done, and deliverables.
-It should include insight into quality of materials, room or square foot additions, room conversions, redesigns, and any other work that is going to be done on the house fix and flip.
-Most people split their SOW into interior and exterior, and then split the interior into the various rooms and the exterior into the front of the house, back of the house, and landscaping.
+Project overview: A detailed description of the construction project's goals, the work that will be done, and deliverables.
+It should include insight into the quality of materials, room or square foot additions, room conversions, redesigns, and any other future work on the fix and flip.
+Most investors split their SOW into interior and exterior.
+They then split the interior into the various rooms and the exterior into the front of the house, back of the house, and landscaping.